Create a Docker image of a Next.js application

 • Create a DNS Record

-• Configure a Reverse proxy with Nginx or Apache or Caddy
+• Configure a Reverse proxy with Nginx Apache or Caddy.

-I show how to do these steps in the post below, starting at the section "Push the image to the Docker Hub."
+I show how to do these steps in the post below, starting in the section "Push the image to the Docker Hub."

 Deploy a Spring Boot application with Docker and Nginx Reverse Proxy